kelcol/wats3010-intro-to-bootstrap/design-docs/working-files/stable-hand.md

 * feels like the intention of site is to shuttle users to app stores (where some additional product information not on site is availble)
 * there are some deadends in the form of "Coming soon!" pages I think are discouraging to users

-# user personas
+# User personas

 * owners/managers of small, medium, and large sized commercial stables (3)
 * stable hands conducting product research for employers
 * hobby barn owners

-# user objectives and tasks
+# User objectives and tasks

 * find information to support purchase decisionmaking
 * get help using product from documentation or interaction with tech support